Placeblock/CommandAPI/README.md

 # Documentation

-Every command is stored in a tree-like structure <br />
+Every subCommand is stored in a tree-like structure <br />
 Example:
 ```
 literal